Cottin/learn-country-quiz/walkthrough/8-new-features-and-ab-testing.md

 Your task is to implement this new feature and hide it behind a new advanced feature flag.
 Note that you should not change any of the game logic, only the arrangement of the answers.
 It should be possible for two players of different profiles to play with each other while one uses the grid view and the other the old view.
 For example if you have enabled the grid view for the alpha profile, the alpha players will see the grid while playing, even if they play with a beta user for which you might have turned of the grid flag.
 The beta user will see the old view but the two should still be able to play with each other.

 #### User tests
-Your UX-designer isn't really sure if the Grid-view will be better than the stacked one so he want us to both run some quantitative and some qualitative UX-tests to help us decide which view should be default.
+Your UX-designer isn't really sure if the Grid-view will be better than the stacked one so he want us to both run some quantitative and some qualitative UX-testing to help us decide which view should be default.

 **Quantitative feedback:** Using [`performance.now()`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) implement a small feature that tracks how long time it takes for a player to answer the question.
 Send an event to Goolge Analytics that you set up before where you track the time it took for the player to answer and if (s)he used the grid view or the stacked view.
 Eg. event could be ['answer-time-grid', 1.12 seconds] or ['answer-time-stacked', 2.3 seconds].
 Our UX-designer wants to later be able to see if players using the grid view are faster or slower on average in clicking the answers.